csarnevesht/sync-with-playwright/docs/instructions.cmd-runner.md

-create a command executor in src/sync/cmd_interpreter.py which takes args which have already been parsed by src/sync/cmd_runner.py
+create a command runner class in src/sync/command_runner.py which takes args which have already been parsed by src/sync/cmd_runner.py
      args: Command line arguments containing all options

 It specifically it interprets and executes the following command args: